zhangxunhui/Research/StackOverflow/Barriers/README.md

-This folder contains all the contents used during the StackOverflow experiment.
+This folder contains all the contents used during the StackOverflow Barriers experiment.